 Intrauterine Insemination (IUI)

 After ovulation is induced with Clomid or Letrozole, the doctor may recommend timed intercourse or intrauterine insemination (IUI).
 Injectable FSH with IUI can also be used in women with PCOS.

 In vitro fertilization (IVF) is another excellent treatment for women with PCOS and has superior success rates and a far lower chance of a twin or triplet pregnancy.

 Options for women not trying to conceive

-For women not trying to conceive, the first treatment is behavioral change such as weight loss, healthy eating, and exercise.
+The first treatment for women not trying to conceive is behavioral change, such as weight loss, healthy eating, and exercise.
 Birth control pills and insulin-sensitizing medication (Metformin) can also be given to improve irregular periods.

 Are there other risks to women with polycystic ovarian syndrome?

 - Metabolic syndrome is common in patients with polycystic ovary syndrome.